NTTLimitedRD/CaaSDeploy/README.md

   },
   "parameters": {
     "myVMName": {
-      "description": "The name to use for the Virtual Machine" },
+      "description": "The name to use for the Virtual Machine", "type": "string"
+    },
     "myNetworkDomainName": {
-      "description": "The name to use for the Network Domain" },
+      "description": "The name to use for the Network Domain", "type": "string"
+    },
     "datacenterId": {
-      "description": "The region to deploy to"
+      "description": "The region to deploy to",
+      "type": "caas.dataCenterId"
     }
   },
   "resources": [